Hanhui-Ma-Lab/NGS_Tools/README.md

 ## Notice
 1. This document is translated with New Bing AI.
 You may refer to the [Original doc in Chinese](https://github.com/Hanhui-Ma-Lab/NGS_Tools/blob/master/README_ZH.md) .
 2. This is the pubish version, for later update, you may refer to [here](https://github.com/Masterchiefm/NGS_Tools)
-3. I hope you can appriciate my work and my contribution.
+3. I hope you can appriciate my work and my contribution.My work may helped someone.
+4. The binnary file will not be provided because someone dont think my work important.
+You may compile or run from the source code.(2023.08.13 add this note.)

 ## Video Tutorial
 [Bilibili-Use amplicon sequencing to analyze gene editing efficiency by yourself without any knowledge of Linux](https://www.bilibili.com/video/BV1q84y1w7HH/)